Rangers vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have played as the favorite in four of their past 10 games and won three of those contests.
+- In five games as the favorite over the last 10 matchups, the Rangers have a record of 4-1.

-- In their last 10 games with a total, the Rangers and their opponents have failed to hit the over five times.
+- In their last 10 games with a total, the Rangers and their opponents have combined to hit the over six times.

 Rangers Betting Records & Stats

-- The Rangers have gone 14-8 in games they were favored on the moneyline (winning 63.6% of those games).
+- The Rangers have won 65.2% of the games this season when they were favored on the moneyline (15-8).

-- Texas has a 7-1 record (winning 87.5% of its games) when playing as moneyline favorites of -190 or shorter.

-- Based on this game's moneyline, the Rangers' implied win probability is 65.5%.
+- The Rangers have an implied moneyline win probability of 67.7% in this contest.

-- Texas has had an over/under set by bookmakers 43 times, and have combined with opponents to go over the total in 26 of those games (26-15-2).
+- Texas has played in 44 games with set over/under, and have combined with opponents to go over the total 27 times (27-15-2).

-- The Rangers have had a spread set for just two matchups this season, and covered in both.
+- The Rangers have had a run line set for just two contests this season, and covered in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.